romilly/tworse/manuscript/tworse.md

 1. A 5v 1A power supply
 1. If you're using a Model B or B+, a powered, Pi-compatible USB hub
 1. An Ethernet connection, wireless or wired.
-1. Access to a twitter account so yu can send some test tweets.
+1. Access to a twitter account so you can send some test tweets.
 1. A zip file with the code for the Morse Flasher.
 (It also has a completed version of the Python script).
 You can [click here to download it](https://github.com/romilly/tworse/blob/master/zip/tworse.zip). and one of